North Atlantic Right Whale

 North Atlantic right whales are sometimes referred to as the "urban whale" due to their proximity to populated, coastal environments.
 This proximity leads to strikes from vessels moving through these waters, resulting in injury or death.
 Reducing vessel strikes is necessary to mitigate extinction risk.

-- Conducting public outreach and engagement to raise awareness on vessel strike risk such as the 2021-2022 calving season campaign through web stories, visualizations, and social media posts
+- Conducting public outreach and engagement to raise awareness on vessel strike risk such as the current calving season campaign through web stories, videos, and social media posts

 Fishing Gear Entanglements